pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 1. address-derived domain enumeration through local resolver

-    The proxy issues a PTR query for the registration or browse domains based on IP subnet.
+    The proxy issues a PTR query for the registration or browse domains based on the IP subnet.
+Separate queries are performed for IPv4 and IPv6 on the same link since they are different IP subnets.
 Since the Update proxy will be registering services with DNS Update, it should begin querying for registration domains and fallback to browse domains if no registration domains are configured.

     As an example, suppose a proxy was connected to IPv4 subnet 203.0.113.0/24.
-In order to determine if there was a subdomain name for this subnet, the base domain name to query would be established as 0.113.0.203.in-addr.arpa.
+In order to determine if there was a subdomain name for this subnet, the base domain name to query would be derived as 0.113.0.203.in-addr.arpa.
 The proxy would issue a PTR query for the following names in order to find the subdomain for the IP subnet:

     `dr._dns-sd._udp.0.113.0.203.in-addr.arpa.`